Stamford Raffles: Early life

 Thomas Stamford Bingley Raffles was born on 5 July 1781 on board the ship Ann, off the coast of Port Morant, Jamaica, to Captain Benjamin Raffles (1739, London – 23 November 1811, Deptford) and Anne Raffles (née Lyde) (1755 – 8 February 1824, London).
 Benjamin served as a ship master for various ships engaged in the direct trade between England and the West Indies.
 Although some biographers have suggested that Benjamin was involved in the slave trade, modern historians have refuted such claims.
 When Benjamin ended his involvement in the West India trade in 1800, it caused his family considerable hardship.

 The little money the family had went into sending the young Raffles to the Mansion House Academy, Hammersmith, a moderately priced boarding school, offering Latin, Greek, French, arithmetic, bookkeeping and geography, that specialised in preparing boys for clerkships or the army.
-In 1795, at the age of 14, Raffles started working as a clerk in London for the British East India Company, the trading company that shaped many of Britain's overseas conquests.
-Nine years later, in 1804, the 23-year-old Raffles married Olivia Mariamne Devenish, a widow ten years his senior, who was formerly married to Jacob Cassivelaun Fancourt, an assistant surgeon in Madras, who had died in 1800.
+In 1795, at the age of 14, Raffles started working in London as a clerk for the East India Company.
+Nine years later, in 1804, the 23-year-old Raffles married Olivia Mariamne Devenish, a widow 10 years his senior, who was formerly married to Jacob Cassivelaun Fancourt, an assistant surgeon in Madras, who had died in 1800.

 In 1805, he was sent to Prince of Wales Island, Malaya, starting his long association with Southeast Asia.
-He started with a post, as assistant secretary, under the Honourable Philip Dundas, the new Governor of Penang.
-At this time, he also made the acquaintance of Thomas Otho Travers, who would accompany him for the next twenty years.
+He started as assistant secretary, under the Honourable Philip Dundas, the new governor of Penang.
+At this time, he also made the acquaintance of Thomas Otho Travers, who would accompany him for the next 20 years.